 Mercury RIP Architecture

 The Mercury RIP Architecture is a parallel processing framework for dynamically managing multiple instances of the Adobe PDF Print Engine, working in tandem on multi-core, networked or cloud platforms.
-For a given hardware platform, a Mercury-certified system maximises efficiency, ensuring optimal usage of the available resources.
-Processing of jobs, pages and complete signatures occurs in parallel and can be load balanced, ensuring that no CPUs are inactive while jobs are waiting to be rendered.
-With the Mercury RIP Architecture, PDF Print Engine can scale up to drive high-volume production on a single press or across multiple presses.
+For a given hardware platform, a Mercury-certified system maximizes efficiency, ensuring optimal usage of the available resources.
+Processing of jobs, pages and complete signatures occurs in parallel, and can be load balanced, ensuring that no CPUs are idle while jobs are waiting to be rendered.
+With the Mercury RIP Architecture, PDF Print Engine can scale up to drive high-volume production on a single press, or across multiple presses.

 The following prepress solutions have been certified on the Mercury RIP architecture:

 - Canon Océ VarioPrint i300 (Océ PRISMAsync)

 - Canon ImagePress Server B5000 (EFI Fiery)

 - Heidelberg PrimeFire 106

 - Screen TruePress Jet 520HD (EQUIOS)